 Think farm insurance is just for farmers with thousands of acres of corn and herds of cattle?
 Think again.
 If you have a hobby farm or a small farm or ranch, you shouldn’t rely on your homeowners insurance policy for protection.
-Here’s why you need farm insurance.
+Here’s how hobby farm insurance can benefit your operation.

-1. Your Homeowners Policy Doesn’t Cover Your Hobby Farm.
+1. Homeowners Insurance Doesn’t Cover Your Hobby Farm

-Most homeowners insurance policies exclude business and farming activities, meaning your hobby farm may not be covered if a storm damages farm equipment or your beehives are stolen.
-It might also not protect your farm structures, such as barns and grain silos, putting you at risk of having to pay for expensive repairs out of pocket.
+Most homeowners insurance policies exclude business and farming activities, meaning your hobby farm may not be covered if, for example, a storm damages farm equipment or your beehives are stolen.
+It might also not protect essential structures used for farm business, such as barns and grain silos, putting you at risk of having to pay for expensive repairs out of pocket.
 To safeguard your hobby farm, ask your Farm Bureau agent about adding coverage for incidental farming activities, or purchase a separate farm insurance policy.

-What if someone gets sick after eating eggs you sold, or an ornery goat bites a visitor?
-You need agriculture insurance to protect against farm-related liabilities.
-Depending on your hobby farm activities, the liability protection offered in a farm insurance policy might be enough.
-But additional policies, including product liability, could give you the coverage you need.
+What if someone gets sick after eating eggs you sold or an ornery goat bites a visitor?
+If you run an agritourism farm, you’ll certainly need coverage for your visitors.
+And you’ll need agriculture insurance to protect against farm-related liabilities.
+Depending on your hobby farm activities, the liability protection offered in a farm business insurance policy might be enough.
+But additional policies, including product liability, could give you proper hobby farm coverage.

 Not all farm insurance is created equal.
 Your insurance needs may vary if you live on the farm, own farmland or rent farmland.
-Talk to your agent about which policy is right for you.
+Talk to your agent about which policy is best as you shop for hobby farm insurance.
 He or she will ask about your hobby farm activities and income to recommend the right policy, whether you have a large or small farm.
 Plus, your agent will perform an on-Site SuperCheck annually to ensure everything is up to date.

 Different Coverage for Different Hobby Farms